-Thousands of flights have been disrupted across the United States on Thanksgiving week due to winter weather, with cold temperatures expected to persist throughout the week.
+Thousands of flights have been disrupted across the United States on Thanksgiving week because of winter weather, with cold temperatures expected to persist throughout the week.

-In total, the organization expects the Thanksgiving period to see 80 million travelers, including those on the road, on flights, and others.
-The number exceeds pre-pandemic figures and is a new record, AAA said.
+In total, the organization expects the Thanksgiving period to see 80 million travelers, including those on the road, on flights, and traveling by other means.
+The number exceeds pre-COVID-19 pandemic figures and is a new record, according to AAA.

-“With a record number of travelers expected to be on the road, drivers should follow traffic apps and local news alerts to avoid major delays,” said Bob Pishue, analyst at transportation data provider INRIX.
+“With a record number of travelers expected to be on the road, drivers should follow traffic apps and local news alerts to avoid major delays,” Bob Pishue, an analyst at transportation data provider INRIX, said.

 The National Weather Service predicts a Thanksgiving weekend Arctic blast, with bitter cold affecting much of the United States.